The parish was erected in 1927 as St. Roch Parish when the mass was still said in Latin, sermons were in both English and French.

 In 2007, Franciscan friars of the St. Joseph Province of Eastern Canada moved into the rectory next to the parish, and Fr.
 Georges Morin of the Franciscan Order, became a serving priest.
 Then, in August of 2012, the newly ordained Fr.
 Pierre Charland, of the Franciscan Order, was named pastor of the parish.
 Fr.
 Charland was assisted by Fr.
 Laurent Gallant, Fr.
 Georges Morin, and Fr.
 Joachim Yoon.

 In September 2017, Fr.
 Charland having been elected Provincial Minister of the Franciscans of Eastern Canada, Fr.
 Joachim Yoon, OFM, was appointed Parochial Administrator of Saint Francis of Assisi Parish.
 He led the community from September 2017 until September 2019 at which time he transferred to Vancouver, BC to continue as Vocation Director for the Western Provinces.
 Fr.
 Regi Mathew, OFM, who had served in Vancouver, BC as Assistant Pastor at Immaculate Conception Parish and was Champlain to "The Door is Open" (drop-in ministry and shelter) was appointed as Parochial Administrator of St. Francis of Assisi Parish.
 He leads the community with Deacon Dawood Masih as Pastoral Animator and Sr. Marianna Jung, FMM who is Pastoral Associate - Community Animator.
-They are assisted by Fr.
-François Paquette.
 Fr.
-Aimé Do Van Thong is pastor of Saint-Roch Parish.
+Emmanuel is the pastor of Saint-Roch Parish.